Stem cells and mesenchymal cells: Let’s make it clear

 There is a sentence I often hear when people talk about regenerative medicine: “It’s wrong to talk about stem cells, you have to say mesenchymal cells.”
 It’s claimed both by doctors and non-experts, but to understand how strange this phrase sounds, you should read the following example.

-To celebrate his job promotion, Andrew asked Juliet out for dinner, and promised her to pay for it.
+To celebrate his job promotion, Andrew asked Juliet out for dinner, promising her to pay for it.
 As the bill comes, Juliet remembers his promise and asks Andrea: «You have the money, don’t you?».
 The man, after checking his wallet, replies: «No, I only have cash.»

 To tell in an article what a stem cell is would not do justice to a biological prodigy that now is the absolute protagonist of biomedical research.
 Moreover, I would risk boring the reader, or even worse, confusing him: the exact opposite of this piece’s intent.
 I will only describe two properties for which these cells are so appreciated: self-renewal and differentiation.